kir-j/kir-j.github.io/index.md

 ## About
 I am a geographer with a strong interest in wildfire as a cultural and environmental process and risk.

-My research evolves around social, organisational and policy dimensions of wildfire in Europe.
-I am trained in using both qualitative methods (interviews, field observations, content analysis; analysis with MaxQDA) and quantitative methods (surveys, questionnaires, remote sensing data; analysis with GIS, R, Python).
+My research evolves around social, organisational and policy dimensions of wildfire in Europe.I am trained in using both qualitative methods (interviews, field observations, content analysis; analysis with MaxQDA) and quantitative methods (surveys, questionnaires, remote sensing data; analysis with GIS, R, Python).

-I am on the 2025-2026 job market: please reach out if you're interested in a potential collaboration or brainstorming project ideas together.
+I am on the 2025-2026 job market: please reach out if you're interested in a collaboration or brainstorming project ideas together.

 ## Experience
 **Postdoctoral researcher**